-Filing for Chapter 13 Bankruptcy in Michigan
+Michigan Chapter 13 Bankruptcy Filing

 Chapter 13 of the U.S. bankruptcy code allows those going through financial hardship a road out by offering a payment plan over a period of three to five years.
 If you are struggling to cope or getting behind on your debt repayments and bills, bankruptcy can help you start over with a fresh outlook on your life and finances.